Tolland-Public-Schools/identimetrics-downloader/README.md

 ![image info](./identimetrics_downloader/icon/identimetricsdownloader.png)

 #### Note
-This application is not affiliated in any way with the Identimetrics, Inc.
+This application is not affiliated in any way with Identimetrics, Inc.